JayO-1/system-design-101/README.md

 * [Difference between HTTP and TCP](https://www.quora.com/What-is-the-difference-between-HTTP-protocol-and-TCP-protocol)
 * [Difference between PUT and PATCH](https://laracasts.com/discuss/channels/general-discussion/whats-the-differences-between-put-and-patch?page=1)

+### HTTP Long & Short Polling

+TBC

 ### WebSockets (WSS)

 Another application layer protocol that runs over TCP.
 Useful in cases where we need bidirectional communication via a persistent connection between client and server.
 HTTP only supports client -> server, so for server -> client we would need to implement http long polling.

 This section needs to be filled out...

+### Server-Sent Events

+TBC

+### WebHooks

+TBC

+### WebRTC

+WebRTC is a peer-to-peer protocol designed for facilitating real-time connections directly between browsers, rather than using a centralised intermediary, unlike web-sockets.
+It is generally used for transmitting audio/video data, however, it can be used for any application that requires real-time data transmission between users like collaborative text editors.
+WebRTC can be a good alternative to the options previously mentioned as peer-to-peer networks can take greater advantage of geographic locality and increase fault tolerance by eliminating the single-source of failure.
+We can also use WebRTC in conjunction with the other methods mentioned, where we treat the other methods as fallbacks for when WebRTC fails e.g. the signalling server goes down.

+To communicate via WebRTC, the user:
+1. Queries a 'signalling server', whose job is to allow users to find each other and establish the initial connection.
+When the user opens up a connection, the server will store some data about the user e.g. ID, video codec etc in a 'session description protocol'
+2. Receives inbound connections.
+When another user attempts to join an existing connection (using the ID stored), the server stores a 'session description protocol' for the new user and connects them to the open connection they have requested to join

+Something that makes the above process more complex is Network Address Translation (NAT).
+Network Address Translation is a commonly used process that is used to allow devices on a private network to have one unified public-facing IP.
+It manages the translation between the private local IP and the public-facing IP, and this means that the public-facing IP can periodically change if the ISP changes its configuration.

+There is a standard for navigating this issue known as the Interactive Connectivity Establishment (ICE), which allows peers to coordinate the discovery of their public-facing IP addresses.
+It is implemented by forcing peers to generate a list of potential public IP/Port candidates (known as ICE Candidates) and storing them.
+When an inbound connection needs to find the right IP, it can simply use an algorithm to determine the most likely candidates for initiating the connection.
+WebRTC does this in the background, querying a 'STUN' server to generate all the ICE candidates and store them on the signalling server.

 ### Transmission control protocol (TCP)